 Q & A : Helping USC students gain practical sustainability experience.

-You are currently viewing Q & A : Helping USC students gain practical sustainability experience.
+Artistic representation for Q & A : Helping USC students gain practical sustainability experience.

 It can start with a simple act of recycling, composting, or choosing a reusable water bottle.
 These everyday actions, when multiplied across the campus, can have a significant impact on the environment.
 For instance, imagine a campus where students are encouraged to bring their own reusable water bottles and coffee cups.
 This simple change can reduce the amount of single-use plastic waste generated on campus by a significant percentage.
 Similarly, composting food scraps and yard waste can significantly reduce the amount of waste sent to landfills.
 Beyond individual actions, USC also promotes sustainability through various initiatives and programs.